Migz93/ha-local-photos/README.md

 [![Discord][discord-shield]][discord]
 [![Community Forum][forum-shield]][forum]

-This integration allows you to add albums from your Google Photos account as a `camera` entity to your Home Assistant setup.
-The entity will be showing media from your Google Photo album so you can add some personalization to your dashboards.
+This integration allows you to add local photo albums from your Home Assistant `/config/www/photos` directory as a `camera` entity to your setup.
+The entity will be showing media from your local photo albums so you can add some personalization to your dashboards without relying on external services.

 **This component will set up the following platforms.**